Python

 You may of course also install it directly with pip install, though using pipx is a much better approach in general.

-Switching project to hatch
+Switching project to Hatch

 Poetry

-Poetry is mainly used for managing an application and its dependencies whereas Hatch is more agnostic to the project type and offers plugin-based functionality for the entire workflow (versioning, tox-like environments, publishing) so you can easily build things other than wheel/sdist, test in a Docker container, etc.2
+Poetry is mainly used for managing an application and its dependencies whereas Hatch is more agnostic to the project type and offers plugin-based functionality for the entire workflow (versioning, tox-like environments, publishing) so you can easily build things other than wheel/sdist, test in a Docker container, etc.

 Versioning